 Why it feels like smoking helps us relax

 Most smokers say they want to stop.
-But some continue because smoking seems to relieve stress and anxiety.
+But some continue because they feel smoking relieves stress and anxiety.

 The nicotine in cigarettes is very addictive.
 Smoking may feel relaxing because it relieves symptoms of nicotine withdrawal.

-When smokers have not had a cigarette for a while, the craving for nicotine makes them feel irritable and anxious.
+When smokers go without a cigarette for a while, they start to crave nicotine.
+This can make them feel tense or anxious.
 These feelings can be temporarily relieved by smoking.
-Smokers then connect the improved mood and stress release with smoking.
+Smokers then connect the improved mood and stress relief with smoking.

 This common misunderstanding can be a barrier to people trying to quit.
 Quitting has been clearly shown to improve mental health.

-Nicotine levels rise and fall in your body throughout the day.
+When you smoke, nicotine levels rise and fall in your body throughout the day.
 For example, nicotine levels drop overnight while you are sleeping.
-This is why cravings for a cigarette in the morning are strong.
+This is why you may have strong cravings for a cigarette first thing in the morning.

 When people stop smoking, they:

-People with mental health issues such as depression are more likely to smoke than other people.
+People with mental health difficulties are more likely to smoke than other people.
 They also tend to smoke more.

-It is part of the reason why people who experience mental health problems die on average 10 to 20 years earlier than others.
+It is part of the reason why people who smoke and have mental health difficulties die younger than the general population.
+They often die an average of 10 to 20 years earlier.
+This is often due to smoking related illnesses.

 Smoking has negative effects on mood.
 But it also interferes with the way some antipsychotic medicines and antidepressants work - smokers may need higher doses.

-Most smokers with mental health problems want to give up.
+Most smokers with mental health difficulties want to give up.

 Prepare to quit